cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 ### What Else Is Required?

-This template assumes that you have already adopted the [Code of Conduct] and assumes that you are using the [Contributor Ladder], since it is a good way to provide guidance about eligibility requirements.
+This template assumes that you have already adopted the [Code of Conduct], added the CNCF-required [security practices], and added a [Scope section](../governance/charter/) to your README.

+It assumes that you are using the [Contributor Ladder], since it is a good way to provide guidance about eligibility requirements.
 It is possible to implement this without a [Contributor Ladder], but it is not recommended.